ahawkins/hawkins.io/series/advanced_caching/part_1-caching_strategies.md

 ```
 $ rails g scaffold post title:string content:text author:string
-# that will generate some views to play with
 ```

 Let's start with the most common use case: caching information specific